-Optimisation of resources with an exhaustive analysis of the environmental impact at the offer stage, allowing the real needs of each project to be identified in the pre-project phases
+• Optimisation of resources with an exhaustive analysis of the environmental impact at the offer stage, allowing the real needs of each project to be identified in the pre-project phases.

-- Appointment of an environmental manager as part of the task force team. - Increased role and responsibilities of the project's environmental manager in terms of internal environmental consulting. - Real-time monitoring of environmental indicators for each project to avoid deviations.
+- Appointment of an environmental manager as part of the task force team. - Increased role and responsibilities of the project's environmental manager in terms of internal environmental consulting. - · Real-time monitoring of environmental indicators for each project to avoid deviations.

 The effect of TR's activities on the environment derives mainly from greenhouse gas emissions, energy consumption, waste generation and material consumption, which are detailed in each of the following sections.
 Going forward, it is expected that the material environmental aspects will remain the same.
 However, given TR's activity as an engineering company, it undertakes different projects each year in different phases of action, so a detailed forecast in quantitative terms would not reflect the reality of its performance for the coming years.
-The environmental KPIs are subject to the degree of progress of the projects underway, the volume of personnel at peak times, the execution phase and the new projects that may be awarded during each year.
+The environmental KPIs are subject to the degree of progress of the projects that may be awarded during each year.
 Given these circumstances, future estimates associated with environmental KPIs do not represent a reliable view of the Company's actual situation.